BP says biofuel to add to rather than replace gasoline in Brazil

-LONDON, July 22 (Reuters) - BP does not expect supply from additional biofuel capacity in Brazil - where it is combining its unit with U.S. grain trader Bunge’s - to replace diesel and gasoline demand, BP’s head of Alternative Energy, Dev Sanyal, told Reuters.
+LONDON (Reuters) - BP (BP.L) does not expect supply from additional biofuel capacity in Brazil - where it is combining its unit with U.S. grain trader Bunge’s (BG.N) - to replace diesel and gasoline demand, BP’s head of Alternative Energy, Dev Sanyal, told Reuters.

 Through the deal BP will increase its biofuel production to 22 million tonnes from 10 million tonnes a year, firmly focusing on Brazil as its biofuels production and consumption hub.